 Contact us at (816)565-1991 for actual fees.

-The primary responsibility of the 203k HUD Consultant is to insure HUD’s minimum property standards are met.
-That doesn’t mean that the consultant aids in other ways.
-The consultant also ensures the smooth completion of the project and that the work is completed properly before payments are issues, the contractor is paid timely and the borrow is satisfied with the process.
+The primary responsibility of the Certified FHA 203k Renovation Consultant is to insure HUD’s minimum property standards are met.
+The renovation consultant also ensures the smooth completion of the project and that the work is completed properly before payments are issued, the contractor is paid timely and the borrow is satisfied with the process.

-It seems like the work write up is an important document package.
+If it seems like the work write up is an important document package.
 It is.
-In the work write up the consultant cover your required repairs that will need to be done to your property.
-Also the consultant will make any recommendations for work that should be done.
-Then finally it will include desired work that the you would like to include.
+In the work write up the Certified FHA 203k Renovation Consultant details the required repairs that will need to be done to your property, any recommendations for work that should be done and any work you want completed.

-The report will also stipulate if the home is habitable or not, the number of draws that will be allowed and the amount of contingency that will be required.
-The maximum number of draws is 5.
+The work write up will also stipulate if the home is habitable or not, the number of draws that will be allowed and the amount of contingency that will be required.
+The maximum number of draws is 5 or 6 depending on the lender.
 If the home is not habitable you will have an option to finance up to 3 mortgage payments in to the repair escrow amount.
 The number of months is determined by the scope of the work and how quickly the home will become habitable.

-Finally, there is a contingency fund that is used for unforeseen site conditions.
+There is a contingency fund that is used for unforeseen site conditions.
 All renovation loans require a contingency fund of 10% – 20% of the base bid amount based on the consultant’s discretion.
 The scope, property condition and complexity of the work usually dictates the percentage of the contingency.
-Usually when the power is off, foundation work is involved or anything structural the contingency is usually set at 20%.
+Usually when the power is off, there is foundation work involved or there is any major structural work within the renovation the contingency is usually set at 20%.